rahulgitit/CURD-Operationd/README.md

-This is the curd operation using the django in this project authentication fromtend this project if cover restframework and create the singup and login beckend using postman
+This is the curd operation using the django<br>
+in this project, the authentication frontend <br>
+this project covers the rest framework and creates the signup and login backend using Postman <br>